-On this page you'll be presented with the chart types available to the Data Visualization Tool inside the Business Intelligence Module in details and their common applications
+On this page you'll be presented with the chart types available to the Reporting & Dashboards Tool inside the Data Exploration & Visualization Module in details and their common applications

 Bar charts (and its subtypes: Stacked Bar, Percentage Bar, Column Chart) are best for nominal comparison of individual groups.
 Shows independence and meaning of each category you have.

 You can create a bar chart from the Layout page, click on Chart type and select Bar chart.
 At least one measure and one dimension are needed to create this chart.